-As well as acting for and against the Pensions Regulator, Jonathan has acted as clerk to the Pensions Regulator’s Determination Panel.
+As well as acting for and against the Pensions Regulator, Jonathan has acted as clerk to the Pensions Regulator’s Determination Panel on various regulatory matters.

 Jonathan’s ongoing and recent contentious work includes:

-- Acting for the trustee on a dispute relating to the ability of an employer to set pension increase levels, leading to disputes over rectification, RPI/CPI, and the validity of amendments, led by Michael Tennet QC and Edward Sawyer.
+- Re Mitchells & Butlers Pension Plan: Acting for the trustee on a dispute relating to the ability of an employer to set pension increase levels, leading to disputes over rectification, RPI/CPI, and the validity of amendments, led by Michael Tennet QC and Edward Sawyer.

 - Acting with Michael Furness QC for the trustee on a claim to recover a £5m section 75 debt from a former participating employer.
-The claim, raising issues of trustee decision making and consultation, settled shortly before trial in 2015.
+The claim, raising issues of trustee decision-making and consultation, settled shortly before trial in

-- Advising in relation to alleged over payments to members.
+- Advising in relation to various alleged overpayments to members.